Q. What is the Moray Growth Deal?

 Q. What return on investment is being sought by government?

 There is no fixed target.
-Each project will have a different return on investment depending on factors like the level of investment required.
-It is likely to be more important that the projects are in line with policy.
+Each project will have a different return on investment depending on factors like the level and phasing of investment required.
+It is more important that the projects are in line government policy.

 Q. What threats might impede progress on the deal?